Carla Haney Jourdan

-Year of Induction: 1996 | Categories: Girls Basketball, Individual, Volleyball
+Year of Induction: 1997 | Categories: Girls Basketball, Girls Track, Individual

 When it came to Marianne Larimer’s athletic career at Salem Community High School, she was a part of many firsts.